D.C.-area forecast: Unbelievably nice weather for most of the week

 Get our daily forecasts on your Amazon Alexa device.

-Tonight: Clear skies and a fourth straight night with nighttime temperatures more characteristic of October.
-Lows slip into the 40s except some mid- to upper 30s in our colder areas where a little frost once again cannot be ruled out.
+Tonight: Clear skies and a fourth-straight night with nighttime temperatures more characteristic of October.
+Lows slip into the 40s except for some mid- to upper 30s in our colder areas where a little frost once again cannot be ruled out.
 Light winds.
 Confidence: High

 Follow us on Facebook, Twitter, and Instagram for the latest weather updates.
 Keep reading for the forecast through the weekend...